Phpcraft/core/README.md

 - `php packets.php` — A tool to print packets from a binary file, e.g. recorded by WorldSaver.
 - `php uuid.php` — A tool to convert UUIDs.

-Enjoy!

 ## Using Phpcraft as a library

-Thanks to [Composer](https://getcomposer.org/), using Phpcraft as a library is really easy.
+Thanks to Composer, using Phpcraft as a library is really easy.
 Just head into your project folder, run `composer require timmyrs/phpcraft:dev-master`, and that's it; you can now `require "vendor/autoload.php";` to use Phpcraft's many APIs.

 In addition to the CLI utilities above and the "Who uses Phpcraft?" section below serving up great example code, there's also a [documentation](https://phpcraft.de/docs/namespacePhpcraft.html) and [wiki](https://github.com/timmyrs/Phpcraft/wiki).